 There's nothing here that's good for the United States.

-And he told them that they've got to they've got to hold their own, pull their own weight here and pay their fair share.
+That was when Donald Trump was there four years ago, and he told them that they've got to hold their own, pull their own weight here and pay their fair share.

-It's it's like a joke.
+It's like a joke.

 This isn't even funny.

-And, you know, the only thing that anybody likes about what happened at the G7 is this.
+And, you know, the only thing that anybody likes about what happened at the G7 is this, that America's not standing up for America and that they like.

 And Tom Cotton is right.

-NATO realizing China's a challenge, yeah, that's hardly good enough in terms of dealing with the real threat that China represents today.
+Yeah, that's hardly good enough in terms of dealing with the real threat that China represents today.

 And you've got NATO, a statement that is as soft as you could ever have on China.

-And the biggest concern of everybody in the G7 ought to be China and Russia, Russia working with the Iranians in that unholy emerging alliance.
+And the biggest concern of everybody in the G7 ought to be China and Russia working with the Iranians in that unholy emerging alliance.

 He's not capable of leading NATO into a position of strength.

-You know, and he's too busy criticizing Republican leadership.
+And he's too busy criticizing Republican leadership.

-And, you know, the leadership of the Republican Party is fractured.
+And the leadership of the Republican Party is fractured.

 Joe, your party's fractured.